 ABSTRACT: Mistakes in decision making can have serious consequences; while adult choice behaviour is well studied, much less is known about how children make decisions.
 We study experimentally how children's ability to avoid choice errors develops over time, focusing on both riskless and risky decisions among primary school children.
 Unsurprisingly, inconsistent or erroneous choices in younger children abound.
 However, by ages 10–11, some display error rates comparable to adults.
 We also identify a framing effect—correlation neglect—previously only studied in adults.
 Our findings are consistent with a limited stochastic consideration choice model, reflecting the bounded nature of children's decision-making.

-Preferences for social mobility: an experimental approach. (joint with Valentino Dardanoni, Vincenzo Prete, and Ivan Soraperra).
+The anatomy of preferences for equal opportunities. (joint with Valentino Dardanoni, Vincenzo Prete, and Ivan Soraperra).

 Behavioural heterogeneity and preference elicitation in MPLs (joint with Valentino Dardanoni).
 [Project in dormant phase]